janasoham/janasoham.github.io/_publications/markov_prediction1.md

 date: 2021-01-01

-excerpt: "Analyzing prediction problems on first order Markov chains we demonstrate the optimal rate when the size of states space and sample size is provided.
-We also analyze effect of spectral gaps in case of reversible chains to achieve parametric rate of estimation."
+excerpt: "Analyzing a prediction problem on the first-order Markov chain, we demonstrate the optimal minimax rate when the states-space size and sample size are provided.
+We also investigate the effect of spectral gaps in the case of reversible chains to achieve the parametric rate of estimation."

 paperurl: "https://arxiv.org/abs/2106.13947"